 If your interested in teaching English abroad in China we have a resource page on that.

 Alternatives to DADA

 If you’re looking for an alternative to DADA, please check out our online teaching companies page where we list out the best companies to work with.
 If you’re an American the obvious choice is to apply to VIPKID.
-If your English, Say ABC should be your top choice.
+If your from the UK or you’re South African, Say ABC should be your top choice.

 Teachers who work for these two companies are quite happy.
 As they are owned and operate under the same umbrella company you can expect a similar hiring process and pay.
 The main difference is that only North Americans can work with VIPKID while Say ABC is open to other native English speaking nationalities.

 If you’re a current teacher at DADA it’s a smart idea to begin looking for a new place to teach.
 I would checkout the online teaching companies page here at Teach&GO.